What is anchor text?

-First, what is anchor text?
 Anchor text is the clickable, visible, hyperlinked text on a webpage – in most instances, it is blue and underlined to make it more visible and ADA compliant (but the color can be changed based on website CSS).
-Anchor text exists both on your website and those that link to you.
+This exists both on your website and those that link to you.

-It is very important to not spam your anchor text simply for the sake of backlinks (the Google Penguin updates have cracked down on this since 2012), and unfortunately, as a website owner, you have no control as to what anchor text other websites use to link to yours.
+It is very important to not spam your anchor text simply for the sake of backlinks (the Google Penguin updates have cracked down on this since 2012), and unfortunately, as a website owner, you have no control as to what other websites use to link to yours.

 Another common anchor text option is simply listing and hyperlinking a URL (www.example.com), since this will hopefully have our brand name in it, it’s more helpful than the generic anchor text but still not optimal.

-- Branded – this one is pretty simple, it’s when a brand name such as ‘Amazon’ is used as the link.
+This one is pretty simple, it’s when a brand name such as ‘Amazon’ is used as the link.
 It’s common and makes sense within the context of most pages.

 When you’re executing anchor text you’re working with two pages, really, the first being the page hosting the link the second being the page the link resolves to.
 We want to make sure the two match – the topic of the source page must coincide with the content of the linked page this can increase the possibility for both pages to rank for the desired keyword, as this sends a stronger relevancy signal to the search engines.

 Finally, be sure to distribute your anchor text – use the differing types and well as varying keywords.
 This not only builds your anchor text portfolio but also helps to avoid a possible spam penalty.